 About Tufts Medical Center

 Tufts Medical Center is an exceptional, not-for-profit, 415-bed academic medical center that serves adults and children.
 Located in downtown Boston, the Medical Center is a regional referral center for complex and high-risk care, and the principal teaching hospital for Tufts University School of Medicine.
-Tufts Children's Hospital is the full-service children's hospital of Tufts Medical Center and the principal pediatric teaching hospital of Tufts University School of Medicine.
+Tufts Medical Center is the full-service children's hospital of Tufts Medical Center and the principal pediatric teaching hospital of Tufts University School of Medicine.
 Tufts Medical Center is affiliated with the New England Quality Care Alliance (NEQCA), a network of more than 1,800 physicians throughout Eastern Massachusetts.
 Together with NEQCA and Lowell General Hospital, Tufts MC is part of Wellforce, a health system focused on innovations in care integration, population health management, access and operational excellence.
 For more information, please visit www.tuftsmedicalcenter.org.